gagolews/genieclust/README.md

 universal clustering approach for every kind of problem, but Genie is definitely worth a try!

-Genie is based on minimal spanning trees of the pairwise distance graphs.
-Thus, it is also **very fast** – determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
-Therefore, it is nicely suited for solving **extreme clustering tasks** (large datasets with any number of clusters to detect) for data (also sparse) that fit into memory.
+Genie is based on minimal spanning trees of pairwise distance graphs.
+Thus, it can also be pretty **fast**: determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
+Therefore, it is nicely suited for solving **extreme clustering tasks** (large datasets with a high number of clusters to detect).

-Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\**  (see Campello et al., 2013) that is able to detect a predefined number of clusters (actually, a whole hierarchy thereof).
-Hence, it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+*genieclust* allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of *HDBSCAN\**  (see Campello et al., 2013) that is able to identify a predefined number of clusters (actually, their whole hierarchy).
+The good news is that it doesn't dependent on the *DBSCAN*'s somewhat difficult-to-set `eps` parameter.

-The package also features an implementation of economic inequality indices (the Gini, Bonferroni index), external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity indices such as the adjusted Rand, Fowlkes-Mallows, or mutual information scores), and internal cluster validity indices
+The package also features an implementation of:

+* economic inequality indices (the Gini, Bonferroni, or de Vergottini index),
+* external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity indices such as the adjusted Rand, Fowlkes-Mallows, or mutual information scores),
-(e.g., the Calinski-Harabasz, Davies-Bouldin, Ball-Hall, Silhouette, and generalised Dunn indices).
+* internal cluster validity indices (e.g., the Calinski-Harabasz, Davies-Bouldin, Ball-Hall, Silhouette, or generalised Dunn indices).

 ## Author and Contributors